 My approach is tailored to the individual.
-I aim to make it enjoyable and entertaining as well as methodical and effective.
+I aim to make learning enjoyable and entertaining as well while being at the same time methodical and effective.
 On a practical note, I can either travel to the learner or teach in a central Manchester location.

 Tutor Resources: (free to download)

 Please login or register to download tutor resources.

 References Available: Yes (✔ On File)

 - University of Bolton (2006) - PGCE (PGCE) (✔ On File)